OzanCansel/where-to-eat/README.md

 # where-to-eat

-Suggests a place for lunch to go based on the places you have given.
+Suggests a place for lunch to go based on the places and scores you have given.

+Thanks to __Ahmet Tigli__ for the algorithm.